Siege of Lal Masjid: Final stand

-In a last interview with Geo TV during the operation, Abdul Rashid Ghazi, who was hunkered down in the basement, claimed that his mother had been wounded by gunfire and was quoted as saying: "The government is using full force.
+In a last interview with Geo TV during the operation, Abdul Rashid Ghazi, who was hunkered down in the basement, claimed that his ailing mother had been wounded by gunfire and was quoted as saying: "The government is using full force.
 This is naked aggression ... my murder is certain now."
 Ghazi also claimed that 30 rebels were still battling Pakistani troops, but they only had 14 AK-47s.